 GWCelery interacts with GraceDb by listening for LVAlert messages and making REST API requests through the GraceDb client.
-GWCelery interacts with GCN by listening for GCN Notices using the PyGCN VOEvent client and sending GCN notices using the Comet VOEvent broker.
+GWCelery interacts with GCN by listening for and sending GCN Notices using the Comet VOEvent broker.

 The major subsystems of GWCelery are: